Find out how the end of GA3 will affect your SEO referencing and why migrating to GA4 is essential for improving your digital strategy.

 The End of GA3

-The main reason for the urgency of switching to GA4 is that GA3 will cease to operate from October 1, 2023.
-On that date, the service will no longer collect data, and by the end of 2023, the data already collected by GA3 will no longer be accessible.
+The main reason why the transition to GA4 is urgent is that GA3 will cease to operate on October 1, 2023.
+At that point, the service will no longer collect data, and by the end of 2023, the data already collected by GA3 will no longer be accessible.
 The implications of this change are subtly serious: without data, your ability to analyze and adjust your SEO strategy will be seriously compromised.

 Enhanced features

-GA4 offers significantly enhanced functionality: improved event tracking, predictive reporting, and improved privacy support.
-These features enable users to obtain not only historical information, but also forecasts based on user behavior.
-This provides valuable insight that can guide your future marketing strategies.
+GA4 offers significantly improved features: improved event tracking, predictive reporting, and better privacy support.
+These features allow users to obtain not only historical information but also predictions based on user behavior.
+This provides valuable insights that can guide your future marketing strategies.

 Steps to migrate from GA3 to GA4